 - Lacking on wind resistance

-This jacket has bring able to keep the user warmer on the mountain.
-It’s the Thermoball Technology that makes it possible, providing a low weight and soft synthetic insulation that performs well.
-In comparison ThermoBall has the same amount if warmth as 600 fill goose down.
+This jacket has brought able to keep the user warmer on the mountain.
+It’s the Thermoball Technology that makes it possible, prove, riding a low weight and soft synthetic insulation that performs well.
+In comparison, ThermoBall has the same amount of warmth as 600 fills goose down.
 The compressible insulation retains loft and traps heat, making it a versatile that is great for all conditions or occasions, even when it starts to rain.

 The ThermoBall Jacket features 100% nylon ripstop fabric with DWR (durable water-repellent) matte finish.
 It has a standard fit, is machine washable and has a lifetime warranty.
-It has a VISLON center front zip, zippered hand pockets, and internal chest pocket and is media compatible.
-It has a hem cinch-cord, internal, elastic-bound cuffs and can be packed into its hand pocket and has a clip in loop.
+It has a VISLON center front zip, zippered hand pockets, an internal chest pocket and is media compatible.
+It has a hem cinch-cord, internal, elastic-bound cuffs and can be packed into its hand pocket and has a clip-in loop.

 3. Patagonia Nano-Air